graemerocher/micronaut-oraclecloud-workshop/lab_data_jdbc/lab_data_jdbc.md

     public interface PetRepository extends CrudRepository<Pet, Long> {
     }
     </copy>

+> **NOTE**: Notice the `Dialect` used here is set to `Oracle` so that Micronaut Data JDBC knows how to produce the correct SQL dialect at compilation time.
+If you chose to use the H2 in-memory database at the start of the workshop you should instead use `H2` as the dialect.

 Both of these repository interfaces extend from [CrudRepository](https://micronaut-projects.github.io/micronaut-data/latest/api/io/micronaut/data/repository/CrudRepository.html) which contains methods to perform Create, Read, Update and Delete operations.